HuangLian126/FSMOD/README.md

 3. cd FSMOD
 4. python setup.py build develop

-## Prepare FSMOD dataset
-First, you need to download the FSMOD dataset here.
-Then, put "datasets" into this repository.

 ## Training and Evaluation
 1. Run the following for base-training and novel-fine-tuning.